cavo789/blog/blog/XXX/dagger-python/index.md

 By running `dagger call lint --source src` we'll then ask the pipeline to run Pylint on to the `src` folder.

-Since it's the first time, Dagger will need to make some initializations (like installing PyLint) then we'll get the output:
+Since it's the first time, Dagger will need to make some initialisations (like installing PyLint) then we'll get the output:

 ![Partial output - Pylint](./images/pylint.png)